aisepucrio/Diversity4BRSE/README.md

 ### Data

-- Raw Data: Available in /data/raw.
-This includes all the original survey responses.
+This includes all the original survey responses and the coding for the discursive answers.
-- Processed Data: Available in /data/processed.
-This includes cleaned and formatted data used for analysis.

 ### Scripts

 For the best use of the scripts found on this repository, you should have Python 3.x and this following libraries: pandas, numpy, matplotlib and seaborn.
-We advise you to grab a data sample to compile your code at /data.
+We advise you to grab the data sample to compile your code at /data.

 ### Survey